 How do I use POs and Shipments for Kits?

-- RestockPro generates a PO with all the kit parts.
+- Start a PO normally, using the kit SKU.
+RestockPro generates a PO with all the kit parts.
 However, the kits will also appear on a special order called "Kits" on the POs and Shipments page.

 - When you receive the parts, mark them as received on the POs and Shipments page.
 (Tip: Use the "Kit Orders to Seller" tile to filter for orders that contain kit parts and make them easier to find.)
 Once you receive them, part SKU units are added to your local inventory in RestockPro.